|PSYU 502||History and Foundations of Therapeutic Practices||

 Master’s in Marriage and Family Therapy Degree Overview

-This national-online program was designed by scholar practitioners with years of clinical experience so you can learn how to better serve your community as a marriage and family counselor.
+This national-online program was designed by scholar practitioners with years of clinical experience so you can learn how to better serve your community as a marriage and family therapist.
 Our master's in marriage and family therapy program meets the requirements for licensure in California, and 39 other states.

 Why University of Massachusetts Global?